 Cyberbullying: Protections against online/digital harassment

-The Harmful Digital Communications Act 2015 set up special processes you can use if you’re been harassed or bullied through texts, emails, websites, apps or social media posts.
+The Harmful Digital Communications Act 2015 set up special processes you can use if you’re being harassed or bullied through texts, emails, websites, apps or social media posts.
 The aim is to provide a relatively quick and easy way for harm to be reduced, including by getting harmful posts or messages taken down or disabled, while at the same time giving people appropriate room for freedom of expression.

 One of the features introduced by this Act is a special complaints and mediation agency.
 NetSafe, the internet safety organisation, has been appointed to play this role.